Booking your COVID-19 booster?

 - Useful links

-Osteopaths are being advised to use their professional judgement, in discussion with patients, to determine whether face-to-face treatment is appropriate in the individual circumstances, taking into account the likely benefits and risks and to ensure they explain these clearly to patients to ensure they gain informed consent.
+In the context of COVID-19, osteopaths are being advised to use their professional judgement, in discussion with patients, to determine whether face-to-face treatment is appropriate in the individual circumstances, taking into account the likely benefits and risks and to ensure they explain these clearly to patients to ensure they gain informed consent.

-Many osteopaths will also continue to offer remote consultations to patients, for whom a face-to-face session may not be possible, or recommended, in the professional judgement of the osteopath.
+Many osteopaths will also offer remote consultations to patients, for whom a face-to-face session may not be possible, or recommended, in the professional judgement of the osteopath.
 Patients should talk through any concerns they may have about attending for treatment in the light of COVID-19 with their osteopath.

 Patients can use the GOsC Register Search facility to find an osteopath in their area.